 - Relationships with service academies and academy alumni online forums

-- Partnering with DoD-sponsored "Hiring for Heroes" events at bases throughout the country
+- Partnering with Department of Defense-sponsored "Hiring for Heroes" events at bases throughout the country

 - Targeted outreach to "Wounded Warriors"